More to Life

 "More to Life" is a theme-song to the early 1990s Trainer TV series.
 The song was written by Simon May and Mike Read.
 The theme won them a TRIC award for Best TV Theme.

-Sung by Cliff Richard, it was released as a single in the UK in September 1991 and reached number 23 on the UK Singles Chart.
+Sung by British singer and actor Cliff Richard, it was released as a single in the UK in September 1991 and reached number 23 on the UK Singles Chart.